ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 TODO: Instructions for where to put this code.

     var handleNotification = function(notif) {
-        // notif is a json object containing your notification }
+        // notif is a JSON object containing your notification }

     MFPPush.registerNotificationsCallback(handleNotification);